-In week 42, one outbreak of influenza or ILI was reported in facilities serving children (schools/camps or child daycares): one outbreak of influenza A unspecified in a Lake County child daycare.
+In week 43, two outbreaks of influenza or ILI were reported in facilities serving children (schools/camps or child daycares): one outbreak of ILI in a Collier County school/camp and one outbreak of influenza A unspecified in a Putnam County school/camp.

-All of the outbreaks reported so far this season have been in facilities serving children.
+The majority of outbreaks reported so far this season have been in facilities serving children.
 It's not uncommon for outbreaks in facilities serving children to be reported early in the season, ahead of facilities serving other groups.
 Additional outbreaks in these settings are expected in the coming weeks as we head further into the influenza season.

-Annual influenza vaccination as the first and most important step in protecting against influenza infection.
-Flu vaccines are safe and the best way to prevent influenza or influenza-associated complications.
-The Department recommends you get yourself and your family vaccinated by the end of October.
+Annual influenza vaccination is the first and most important step in protecting against influenza infection.
+Flu vaccines are safe and the best way to prevent influenza and influenza-associated complications.
+The Florida Department of Health recommends you get yourself and your family vaccinated as soon as possible.

-The Department also recommends you take everyday actions to prevent the spread of influenza (and other viruses) such as keeping sick children home until they are fever-free for 24 hours (without the use of fever reducing medication), covering your nose and mouth with your arm when you cough or sneeze, washing your hands often with soap and water, and avoiding touching your eyes, nose, and mouth.
+The Florida Department of Health also recommends you take everyday actions to prevent the spread of influenza (and other viruses) such as keeping sick children home until they are fever-free for 24 hours (without the use of fever reducing medication), covering your nose and mouth with your arm when you cough or sneeze, washing your hands often with soap and water, and avoiding touching your eyes, nose, and mouth.